calaldees/teachingWorkshops/teacherTraining/_mentors.md

 * Any action points that arise from the above
    * Any questions?
    * How can I help?
+* Future PGCE Interview assistance?

 * Mentor Report?
 (Investigate) Before christmass
 * ?
    * (Engagement with the mentor element of the PEF – have they undertaken any self-assessment?)

-* 2nd meeting?
-Date?
-March?
-April?

-Changing placement
+Changing placement - Second school experince
-6 weeks just after christmass
-Progress report 1 - handover talk - arrange by profetiongl mentor - checking with old mentor Second school experince
+Progress report 1 - handover talk - arrange by profetiongl mentor - checking with old mentor

 ### Mentor meeting - observation
+NearPod - whiteboard - bubblemap
+NearPod Game - compeate? quiz?
+Thinking map

+Speadsheet - share - lesson
+Debrif every day with louie
+Purple Mash? - Primary

 * differentiation?
    * different responses? peer?
 * assessment?